 The car-hire company will usually charge you to register additional drivers.
 If you register additional drivers when you initially book the hire car you will usually pay a lower price than you would if you registered them when you collect the hire car.
 Additional drivers are usually cheaper to register when you are booking a hire car with a car-hire aggregator, rather than a car-hire company.

 Most car hire companies charge extra for younger or older drivers; this applies to both the primary driver and additional drivers.
 Usually this is for drivers under 25 or over 65, but it varies from company to company.

 As with additional drivers, if you register young or old drivers when you initially book the hire car you will usually pay a lower price than you would if you registered them when you collect the hire car.
 Young or old drivers are also usually cheaper to register when you are booking a hire car with a car-hire aggregator, rather than a car-hire company.

 There are a few possible arrangements for refuelling a hire car before you return it to the car hire company.

 Most commonly, you will collect the hire car with a full tank and be expected to return it with a full tank.
 The car-hire company may ask you to fill the hire car up with fuel before returning it, within a nominated distance of the hire car return location to ensure that it is full.
 They may also ask you to keep a receipt from the fuel station to prove that you have done this.
 I’ve never actually been asked to show the receipt; usually they just quickly check the fuel gauge to see if it’s showing full.

-If you return the car without a full fuel tank the car-hire company will fill the tank for and charge you for the fuel, usually at a price considerably higher than the going rate.
+If you return the car without a full fuel tank the car-hire company will fill the tank for you and charge you a fee for doing so, and charge you for the fuel, usually at a price considerably higher than the going rate.